Georgia Social Work Licensing Requirements

 Social Work Associations in Georgia

-- The Georgia Society for Clinical Social Work (GSCSW) – A state-wide organization dedicated to the professional advancement of licensed clinical social workers and provides access to professional development and continuing education opportunities.
+A statewide organization dedicated to the professional advancement of LCSWs, the GSCSW provides access to professional development and continuing education opportunities.

 Frequently Asked Questions

-Question: Can I begin practicing independently once I become registered as a Licensed Master Social Worker (ASW)?
+Can I begin practicing independently once I become registered as an LMSW?

-Answer: Your supervisor must possess an LCSW and at least 2,000 hours of experience within no less than two years.
+Your supervisor must possess an LCSW or hold a similar position, such as professional counselor, marriage and family therapist, psychologist.
+They must have completed at least 2,000 hours of work experience within two years of obtaining licensure.